ShoutingEagle/blogging_app/README.md

 2. Redux is useless unless the state persists throughout the pages even after navigating

+4. Need to make category feature

+5. Implement search Feature

 3. AI Sentiment to implement ✅